2024 FALL Advanced Conference

 David Lim, White & Case, Panel Moderator

-10:30 - 11:00 | BREAK
+10:30 - 11:00 | Break

-11:00 - 12:00 | Best Practices in Supply Chain: New and evolving regulations such as those tied to Advanced Computing, ICTS, UFLPA Due Diligence, etc., creates due diligence requirements to understand your supply chain back to the extraction of raw materials.
+New and evolving regulations such as those tied to Advanced Computing, ICTS, UFLPA Due Diligence, etc., creates due diligence requirements to understand your supply chain back to the extraction of raw materials.
 Industry representatives can help provide best practices and practical guidance due diligence to ensure compliance, export and sanctions related KYC, and allow you to comply with upstream certifications, both from Primes and government customers.

 Kelli Bullington, VP of Risk and Assurance, ST Engineering